EDC-PU/vadodarahackathon/README.md

     *   Get a shareable invite link for any team.
 *   **Evaluation & Nomination:**
     *   Set the two dates for their institute's internal hackathon (must be between Sept 1-4, 2025).
 This can be changed until a fixed deadline (Aug 31, 2025).
+    *   View the nomination limit set by the Admin.
-    *   After their hackathon dates pass, they can nominate a set number of teams (limit controlled by Admin) for the university-level round.
+    *   After their hackathon dates pass, they can nominate a set number of teams for the university-level round.
 *   **SSIH Enrollment:**
     *   View a list of teams that were nominated but not selected for the university-level SIH.
     *   Mandatorily enroll these teams in the State Smart India Hackathon (SSIH) 2025.